LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 ## Use ansible to setup a k8s cluster

-The steps in this section should be completed on a the `fake-laptop` machine.
+The steps in this section should be completed on the `fake-laptop` machine.

 1. Install ansible via virtual env